rails/rails/guides/source/rails_on_rack.md

 ### `rackup`

-To use `rackup` instead of Rails' `rails server`, you can put the following inside `config.ru` of your Rails application's root directory:
+To use `rackup` instead of Rails' `bin/rails server`, you can put the following inside `config.ru` of your Rails application's root directory:

 ```ruby
 # Rails.root/config.ru